-- Answer all maintenance calls by SCS within a 2 hours - All lubrication of equipment as recommended by the manufacturer. - Replace all drive-belts as required. - HVAC contractor shall provide filter changes every 30 days for 6 months and twice in second half of year. - Clean out and flush equipment and piping systems as required. - Readjust all equipment as required to maintain comfort conditions. - Maintain surveillance of the system using a remote PC computer with a modem or web based and the DDC system software, if included in the scope of work. - Product Maintenance Instructions
+- Answer all maintenance calls by SCS within a 2 hours - All lubrication of equipment as recommended by the manufacturer. - · Replace all drive-belts as required. - HVAC contractor shall provide filter changes every 30 days for 6 months and twice in second half of year. - Clean out and flush equipment and piping systems as required. - Readjust all equipment as required to maintain comfort conditions. - Monitor system and Alarms using a remote web based PC / Computer utilizing the Stand Alone BACnet DDC system software via the Building Edge Device, if BAS is included in the scope of work. - Product Maintenance Instructions